babylonhealth/ios-playbook/Cookbook/Technical-Documents/AppCenter.md

-If you want to know how to invite people, [click here](#adding-people-to-the-organisation).
+Follow steps below to get access to our nightly builds.

 # Accessing App Center builds